alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 **Network** show me what resources the page is loading.
 Are they being served from my local disk, or fetched from the Internet?
-The goal is that *everything* comes from disk.
+The goal is that *everything* comes from my disk.

 <figure style="width: 600px;">
   {%